-Our team is just Lindsay, Ashley and me so far.
-Lindsay has been focused on recruiting contract positions since joining Meet in 2017, so she has a good network of contractors in the industry.
-Whereas Ashley and I are both new, so we are currently mapping out our client base and building our networks.
+Originally the team was just Lindsay and myself, but we're growing!
+Lindsay has been focused on recruiting contract positions since joining Meet in 2017, so she has a good network of contractors in the industry; that has given us a really good platform to launch and grow quickly.

 We’re definitely still in a transition period and there’s a lot of collaboration between our team and the permanent team.
 Obviously, it’s the success of the Life Sciences team that has created the demand for a dedicated Contract team and a lot of the contract work is still split across the office.
-Once we’re up and running we’ll have more ownership and eventually work all of these roles.
+As our team grows we’ll have more ownership and eventually work all of these roles.